-Save The Trees
+Save the Trees

 “Missing the forest for the trees”

-1% of all of the commercially harvested wood in the world is used by IKEA.
+One percent of all of the commercially harvested wood in the world is used by IKEA.
 This number may sound small, but that’s a lot of trees.

 Synthetic fibers used in furniture are made from fossil fuels, which also require huge amounts of energy to extract and manufacture.
-Take into account the water and energy necessary to run furniture factories and transport products around the world, and the carbon footprint of that
+Take into account the water and energy necessary to run furniture factories and transport products around the world, and the carbon footprint of that cheap coffee table skyrockets.

 Other chemicals that threaten the quality of our air and water include certain dyes, Scotchgard, leather-tanning chemicals, flame retardants, polyurethane foam, adhesives, and lacquers.
 We spend 90% of our time indoors; the last thing we want is a home saturated with toxins.

-Change our Cultural Mindset
+Change Our Cultural Mindset

 “I see it, I like it, I want it, I got it.”

 Was Ariana Grande providing profound commentary on our current culture of unbridled consumption?
-Or was she just doing what she does best, churning out another pop hit that you can’t get out of your head no matter how hard you try?
+Or was she just doing what she does best: Churning out another pop hit that you can’t get out of your head, no matter how hard you try?

-In either case, the popstar sings the truth about today’s world of “fast” consumption.
+In either case, the pop star sings the truth about today’s world of “fast” consumption.
 With the boom of global e-commerce, an unprecedented world of stuff is at our fingertips, and the pace of production, transportation, and tossing of goods doesn’t seem to be slowing down.

 “What goes around, comes around”

 From sustainability-focused brands to rental subscriptions, the world today is welcoming a wave of furniture alternatives.
-Here’s our list of resources and suggestions for taking small steps:
+Here’s our list of resources and suggestions for taking small steps.

-A simple decision is to buy less, but buy for quality and durability can reduce your overall waste footprint—and as we know, every sofa or chair that evades the new-to-landfill cycle counts.
-When considering where to invest and how to ensure quality, rely on certifications like these can help you find sustainably produced furniture.
+A simple decision is to buy less, but buy for quality and durability.
+This can reduce your overall waste footprint—and, as we know, every sofa or chair that evades the new-to-landfill cycle counts.
+When considering where to invest and how to ensure quality, relying on certifications and labels like these can help you find sustainably produced furniture.

 Give timeless pieces even more airtime.
-Any timeworn piece can add personality and flair to your interior, while saving you another wasteful trip to the fast furniture store.
-Some may say vintage is “en vogue”—we say, vintage is ethical and sustainable.
+Any timeworn piece can add personality and flair to your interior while saving you another wasteful trip to the fast furniture store.
+Some may say vintage is “en vogue”—we say vintage is ethical and sustainable.

-We all want to be style savvy and money savvy when furnishing a new space to call home, but being environmentally savvy is more important now than ever.
+We all want to be style-savvy and money savvy when furnishing a new space to call home, but being environmentally savvy is more important now than ever.
 Your sofa will sit a lot more comfortably knowing it’s a greener choice for the planet.